TechCrunch › Josh Constine

 When Facebook burst onto the scene in 2004, the Internet’s culture of anonymity and pseudonymity, when strangers talked mainly behind screen names, changed drastically.

-That is why recent reports that ...
+That is why recent reports ...
 MORE

 ReCode › Mike Isaac